How did it come about?

 Hope Capital’s commitment

-Hope Capital signed the charter in November 2018 and took immediate action.
+Hope Capital first signed the charter in November 2018 and took immediate action.
+Targets were revised in October 2019 alongside renewing its commitment to the charter.

 Member of the senior executive team: